bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 2.7.3

 * Added autoCompleteDisableListener setting to disable the listener that immediately triggers a search when an auto complete location option is selected.
-* Added gestureHandling to mapSettings with cooperative as the default for mobile scrolling.
 * Fixed Handlebars targeting issue triggered by placing an unordered list within the location list template.
+* Updated callbackListClick documentation to include second market object paremter.

 ### Version 2.7.2